Yes, there is a TOP 5 of vacation illnesses—those awful ailments that vacationers and long-term travelers dread most when away from home.

 - Upset Stomach/ GI issues

 Being sick on vacation is never fun.

-When traveling, you leave the familiar surroundings of home and go out to explore new and exciting venues.
-Unfortunately, these changes in environment can result in problems such as increased sun exposure, unfamiliar insects/allergic reactions, and drastic changes in climate that weaken our defenses.
+When travelling, you leave the familiar surroundings of home and go out to explore new and exciting venues.
+Unfortunately, these changes in environment can result in problems such as increased sun exposure, unfamiliar insects/allergic reactions, and drastic changes in climate that weaken our defences.

-Even frequent travelers may find themselves suffering from a condition called “vacation-itis”.
+Even frequent travellers may find themselves suffering from a condition called “vacation-itis”.

 This occurs when your system is hit hard by unfamiliar exotic or rich foods, irregular meal times, increased alcohol consumption and increased sexual activity.
 Here are a few tips for taking care of these vacation illnesses before they ruin your good time away from home.